besp9510/dma_pwm/README.md

 ### How it Works
 To better understand the source code and theory behind DMA PWM on the PI, see [raspberry_pi_dma_pwm.pdf](doc/raspberry_pi_dma_pwm.pdf) for a complete breakdown on how and why this works.
 This reference documents
 1. What DMA is and what DMA controllers are
-2. Using the DMA controller on the PI
+2. Using the DMA controller on the Pi
 3. PWM and the DMA controller
 4. DMA controller to create PWM
 5. Implementation in C

-Note that this reference has register addresses specific to the BCM2836/BCM2837 (Raspberry PI 2 & 3) processor.
+Note that this reference has register addresses specific to the BCM2836/BCM2837 (Raspberry Pi 2 & 3) processor.
 The peripheral base physical address for the other PI versions are:
-* Raspberry PI 1 & Zero (BCM2835) : 0x20000000
+* Raspberry Pi 1 & Zero (BCM2835) : 0x20000000
-* Raspberry PI 4 (BCM2711) : 0xFE000000
+* Raspberry Pi 4 (BCM2711) : 0xFE000000

 Additionally, an Excel spreadsheet ["dma_pwm_pulse_width_calculator.xlsx"](doc/dma_pwm_pulse_width_calculator.xlsx) is provided to allow easy calculation of custom pulse widths (more discussion below on this).